How much is a well bred Golden Puppy in the state of Arizona?

 There are many dog sport organizations where breeders can compete.
 It can help to think of them along the lines of baseball.
 In baseball it is easy to know the skill and quality of players improves as you move through the levels from high school to college to minor leagues and finally the major leagues.

-International Championships earned in the US are the dog show equivalent of a high school player.
+International Championships earned in the US are the dog show equivalent of a little league player.
 This title is not competitive as the dogs getting last place can earn a title in one day.
 They never need to defeat any other dog to earn this title.
 In fact there are some breeders that choose this venue because they know dogs lacking quality can earn titles with this organization.
 So, while it sounds impressive, it is where we start our young dogs for practice.
 Since this show is the only option available to rare breeds, International show Group Firsts and Best in Show wins can be quite an accomplishment when the top rare breed dogs in the country and AKC Champions are present.
 Asking a breeder who only shows in this venue if they have earned group wins or best in show wins is a great way to see if they choose this venue for the everyone gets a trophy aspect of this type of show because their dogs lack quality.
 If they can show you group win medallions or best in show ribbons, then the equivalent changes to be more like high school varsity level in the sport analogy.

 UKC Championships are the next step up and would be college in my analogy.
 Here the dogs must beat at least one other dog three times on their way to winning this title.
-This title can be earned in as little as 2 days and our dogs have always earned it in 2-4 days as youngsters.
+This title can be earned in as little as 4 shows and our dogs have always earned it in 4-6 shows as youngsters.
 This organization prohibits professional handlers and encourages family participation.
 We proudly belong the Caliente All Breed Canine Association, a UKC all breed club as we love the atmosphere and the openness to giving new people a supportive place to try out dog shows.